Fate/unlimited codes: Production

 With the mediation of Tsutsii in the same year, all materials of the future game were transferred to Eighting.
-Yuki Tagava became the lead programmer for the project, Nobuyuki Irie became the designer of 3D models, and Naoto Naruse was approved as the head of the developer.
+Yuki Tagava became the lead programmer for the project; Nobuyuki Irie became the designer of 3D models; and Naoto Naruse was approved as the head of the developer.
 The basis of the gameplay was based on the abilities of the characters of the original visual novel - the so-called “noble fantasies” (Jpn. 宝), which are the unique skills of the “servant” characters activated by magical energy.
 For the rest of the characters who did not possess “noble phantasms”, these blows were invented taking into account the specifics of each character formulated in the original sources.
 The upper limit of damage for all super moves to create a game balance was set to be the same for all characters and amounted to 7000 health points, despite the fact that in Fate/stay night such blows had different power.
 The simulated locations of the visual novel were used as arenas for battles.
 Each character's storyline script was written by Kinoko Nasu, although Takeuchi later admitted that due to numerous simplifications regarding the original source, these stories may be considered inferior among fans of the Fate universe.

 Ryuuji Higurashi, who previously spoke in the same position when creating the Gotcha Force, was invited to play the role of a graphic character designer.
-Higugrasi, along with Takeuchi and Type-Moon employees, completed all the graphic materials of the future game, in strict accordance with the stylistic features of the Fate/stay night design.
+Higurashi, along with Takeuchi and Type-Moon employees, completed all the graphic materials of the future game, in strict accordance with the stylistic features of the Fate/stay night design.
 Saber Lily's character was originally created by Takashi Takeuchi, as an alternative costume for Saber, based on the visual novel's Unlimited Blade Works story arcade dress, and got its name because of the similarity of color and shape of the dress to the white lily.
-After the release of the game on the arcade machines, Saber Lily received a lot of positive feedback from fans and, unlike the game costumes of other characters, when porting the game to the PlayStation 2, she had her own name displayed in the match interface.
+After the release of the game on the arcade machines, Saber Lily received a lot of positive feedback from fans and, unlike the game costumes of other characters, while porting the game to the PlayStation 2, she had her own name displayed in the match interface.
 Originally it was planned to include the character only in a limited edition of the game, but later it was added to the standard version.
 On May 30, 2012, it was reported that due to an expiring digital license, Capcom USA was discontinuing the game for sale on the PlayStation Store in that region as of June 12 of that year.

 The soundtrack of the game was performed by Basiscape, who created new background music compositions, and also arranged the original tracks of the visual novel Fate / stay night.
 The opening song is "code" by singer Sachi Tainaka, which was later released as a single.